Buffalo, NY - Some of the best advice Steve Stoute ever received came from his father.

 In classrooms, residence halls, athletic spaces and everywhere in between, Stoute called upon the Canisius community to Renew its commitment to justice; Inspire a new generation of leaders who challenge the status quo; Serve every person with love; and Empower others to act the same.

 “Canisius has always been the place where leaders are made.
 Now, we have an opportunity and an obligation to transform a new generation of students into leaders; leaders who can ask the critical questions, understand people and their perspectives, and articulate how to achieve positive outcomes.
-When we do this, Canisius College will be a force for justice and together, we all will rise,” Stoute concludes.
+When we do this, Canisius University will be a force for justice and together, we all will rise,” Stoute concludes.

 To be successful, Canisius will heed the early advice of Stoute’s father and seek first to understand, then to be understood.